Reference Frames and the Ontology of General Relativity. Re(l)ality: The View From Nowhere vs. The View From Everywhere: Reference Frames in the Fibre Bundle Formalism

-Here, \( F_{\Re_g} \) defines the section, and the diffeomorphism \( f_{\Re_g} : g_{ab} \to f_{\Re_g}^* g_{ab} \) acts as a projection operator onto the image of that section.\footnote{The projection corresponding to the choice of a reference frame can be written down in terms of coordinate charts.
+The quantity \( F^{-1}_{\Re_g}(0) := \{g \in M_{\rm dyn}\,|\,F_{\Re_g}(g)=0\}\) defines the \textit{image} of the gauge-fixing section, intersecting each fibre $\mathbb{F}_g$ exactly once (in the absence of stabilisers, cf.\ fn.\ref{stabilisers}).
+Namely, it is the submanifold of models satisfying the gauge-fixing condition.\footnote{The choice of a reference frame can be written down in terms of coordinate gauge-fixing.
 For instance, in GR two common gauge-fixings are the De Donder gauge in the Lagrangian sector which corresponds to the condition $F(g)=\partial_\mu(g^{\mu\nu}\sqrt{g})=0$, and the CMC gauge in the Hamiltonian sector: $F(h^{ij},\pi_{ij})=h^{ij}\pi_{ij}=const$.
 The former corresponds to the use of coordinates that satisfy a relativistic wave equation $\Box x^{\mu}=0$.
 The latter, selects global simultaneity 3-hypersurfaces $\Sigma_\tau$, parametrised by a universal time $\tau$.
-Notice that both are \textit{only partial} gauge-fixings.} Concretely, this map identifies the unique representative within each fibre satisfying the gauge condition. \eqref{eqgauge}.
-It thus serves as an embedding from the fibre bundle manifold of models onto the submanifold defined by the \textit{image} of the section map.
-Geometrically, the condition \( F_{\Re_g}(g_{ab}) = 0 \) defines a \lq{}level surface\rq{} along each fibre: the submanifold where the reference frame condition holds.
-Thus, selecting a reference frame amounts to selecting such a hypersurface across the bundle.
-This construction closely parallels standard gauge-fixing procedures in gauge theory, as illustrated in Figure \ref{fig1}.\footnote{Given a general symmetry group, its gauge orbits are in general not one-dimensional.
-The representation of figure \ref{fig1} is faithful only for one-dimensional groups, whose action can be depicted in a one-to-one manner along the one-dimensional orbits.}
+Notice that both are \textit{only partial} gauge-fixings \citep{landsman2021}.} Here, $f_{\Re_g} \in \mathrm{Diff}(\mathcal{M})$ is a \textit{field-dependent} diffeomorphism---it depends on $g_{ab}$ via the gauge-fixing condition above---ant its pullback action \( f_{\Re_g} : g_{ab} \to f_{\Re_g}^* g_{ab} \) projects each model along the gauge orbit onto the image of the section.
+Concretely, $f_{\Re_g}$ selects the unique representative within each gauge orbit satisfying the gauge condition \eqref{eqgauge}.
+It thus serves as an embedding from the fibre bundle manifold of models onto the submanifold defined by the \textit{image} of the section.
+Geometrically, the condition \( F_{\Re_g}(f^*_{\Re_g}g_{ab}) = 0 \) defines a \lq{}transversal level surface\rq{} along each gauge orbit: the submanifold where the reference frame condition holds.
+Thus, selecting a reference frame amounts to selecting such a hypersurface across the bundle identifying one physically equivalent configuration per orbit, as illustrated in Figure \ref{fig1}.\footnote{Given a general symmetry group, its gauge orbits are in general not one-dimensional.
+The representation of figure \ref{fig1} is faithful only for one-dimensional groups, whose action can be depicted in a one-to-one manner along the one-dimensional orbits.} This procedure mirrors the standard gauge-fixing strategy used in Yang–Mills theories and reinforces the geometric interpretation of reference frames as sections.